niclim/TowerDefense/README.md

 * add in strengths and weaknesses
 * move out html into components
 * make the styling nice
+* fix styling for smaller screen sizes (especially the side sections)

 ### TODO later
 * Come up with a better name than awesome TD